r-aghaei/CustomGroupBox/README.md

 **Some notes:**

--The GroupBox control supports transparent background unless you use System as FlatStyle.
+- The GroupBox control supports transparent background unless you use System as FlatStyle.

 - Using `ForeColor` property of `GroupBox` to render the title of control may be annoying because `ForeColor` is an ambient property and will be inherited by child controls.
 So I created another property like `TextColor` for this purpose.
 (Children of group box will use fore color of group box by default, unless you change their fore color property.)